gonsoria/gonsoria/README.md

 ```
 <br/>

-- 🔭 I’m currently working with a team in Henry's bootcamp final project.
+- 🔭 I’m currently working in a development team, in the backend area.
 - 😄 I’m looking to collaborate on **Web Development**.
 - :books: I'm also studying Electronic Engineering in National University, La Plata.